 Car club cars would be strategically placed in the city to ensure wide access to the cars, but to have each in close enough proximity that should one not be available, the customer can easily access an alternative.
 The possible car parks Winchester City Council would put forward are a selection from Colebrook Street, Jewry Street, Gladstone Street, Cossack Lane or St Peters.
 Each space given over to the use of a car club would not be producing an income for the Council.
 The income achieved would normally be estimated as £2,500 per space per annum, assuming a continued trend of car parks being almost at capacity.
 It is suggested three spaces are provided by Winchester City Council initially, although these may be supplemented by the car club should they make alternative arrangements for additional cars which are not located on Winchester City Council owned land.
-Given the overall annual income from parking charges of approximately £5.5million (based on 2015/16 figures), it is considered that the income reduction resulting from the use of three spaces would be insignificant and justified given the likely benefits of hosting a car club in the city.
+Given the overall annual income from parking charges it is considered that the income reduction resulting from the use of three spaces would be insignificant and justified given the likely benefits of hosting a car club in the city.
 Furthermore, the occupation of three spaces would not materially impact upon parking capacity and could even encourage lower car ownership/usage.
 Should such a scheme prove popular, officers would then consider whether to dedicate further spaces to a car club scheme in due course.

 Winchester City Council would request the car club operator to provide hybrid vehicles, so increasing the positive impact on the environment.
 This would, however, come with increased costs as the Council would need to supply the charging points.
 This would cost approximately £2,000 per charging point depending on the proximity to a suitable power supply, and any ground works required.
 Winchester City Council, the Council would bear the cost of the electricity used for the first two years, after which this would be reviewed.
-The cost of the charging points would be covered by the existing parking Major Works Budget 2017/18.